 Parent Toddler Classes

 Parent Toddler classes are offered weekly to families in Tucson and in Phoenix.
-These classes are offered to children age 18 mo of age and older in Tucson and 2 yrs of age and older in Phoenix.
+These classes are offered to children age 2 to 3 years of age and older in Phoenix.

 Listening and Spoken Language Support